fredi-agbohessou/stics_uzf_dtc_zw/README.md

-This repository contains the STICS model input and output files, together with the simulation units, parameter and plant files , and associated files used for the simulations presented in :
+This repository contains the STICS soil-crop model input and output files, including the simulation units, parameter files, plant files, and associated files used to perform the simulations presented in the following study:

-N2O emissions and their key drivers in conventional and conservation agriculture in Zimbabwe: STICS soil-crop model evaluation by
+Agbohessou, Y., Falconnier, G. N., Justes, E., Diop, S., Civil, J.-A., Couëdel, A., Shumba, A., Corbeels, M., Chikowo, R., Six, J., Thierfelder, C., & Cardinael, R.

-Yélognissè Agbohessou, Gatien N. Falconnier, Eric Justes, Souleymane Diop, Jean-Alain Civil, Antoine Couëdel, Armwell Shumba, Marc Corbeels, Regis Chikowo, Johan Six, Christian Thierfelder, Rémi Cardinael
+N2O emissions and their key drivers in conventional and conservation agriculture in Zimbabwe: STICS soil-crop model evaluation